- Your role as a Board member

 - Participate in committee work and associated conference calls.

 Board members are expected to serve on committees and attend board meetings regularly.
 Directors are remunerated for their time and reimbursed for expenses.
-For detailed please review the Board Compensation.
+For details please review the Board Compensation.

 If elected to the Board, successful candidates must be available for two days of board meetings in early November.